KUNG FU

 Contact: spokanekf@gmail.com

-WARNING: While most teachers spend many years studying thier discipline under a qualified instructor, the availability of knowledge on the internet/videos has created a number of unqualified teachers who have recieved little or no formal training, chosing to rely on video instruction as the basis for thier understanding and practice.
-This attempt to profit off of the ignorance of new students is not uncommon, and is detrimental to the education and health of students and the art itself.
-Spokane Kung Fu believes that while the internet is a useful tool for many students, it is no replacement for learning directly from an experienced instructor.
+All potential students should note, while most teachers spend many years studying their discipline under a qualified instructor, the availability of knowledge on the internet/videos has created a number of teachers who have received little or no formal training.
+While it is not uncommon to rely on video instruction, using it as a basis for understanding and practice results in many flaws in form and understanding that can be passed to students, and is detrimental to the education and health of students and the art itself, in some cases this can result in injury.
+Spokane Kung Fu believes that while the internet is a useful tool for many students, it is no replacement for learning directly from an experienced and properly trained instructor.
 We encourage anyone interested in learning martial arts to thoroughly research any potential teacher's background to verify that they themselves have learned DIRECTLY under a qualified instructor for 5-10 years or more.
+Never be afraid to ask questions, and if you are uncomfortable with any instruction given, speak to your teacher about it.
+While martial arts can be a challenging endeavor, deliberately hurting or being hurt by others is contrary to the spirit of learning, respect, and self control that lies at the heart of the study of martial arts.
+PRACTICE SMART AND PRACTICE SAFELY.